Benhur Abalos

-Benjamin "Benhur" de Castro Abalos Jr. (born July 19, 1962) is a Filipino lawyer and politician serving as Secretary of the Interior and Local Government since 2022.
-Before his appointment as DILG secretary, he last served as the Chairman of the Metropolitan Manila Development Authority (MMDA) under the Duterte administration from 2021 to 2022.
-Previously, he served as the city mayor of Mandaluyong, Metro Manila, for five terms, as congressman and as councilor of the same city.
-He is the son of Benjamin Abalos, a former Commission on Elections (COMELEC) and MMDA chairman.
-In January 2021, Abalos was appointed to the same position in the MMDA as his father following the death of Danilo Lim who died from complications of COVID-19.
+Benjamin "Benhur" de Castro Abalos Jr. (born July 19, 1962) is a Filipino politician, lawyer and racehorse breeder who served as Secretary of the Interior and Local Government from 2022 to 2024 in the Cabinet of President Bongbong Marcos.
+He served as chairman of the Metropolitan Manila Development Authority (MMDA) in the Duterte administration from 2021 to 2022.
+In his hometown of Mandaluyong, he previously served as mayor (1998–2004 and 2007–2016), representative (2004–2007), and councilor (1995–1998).
+His father and namesake, Benjamin Abalos, is a former Commission on Elections (COMELEC) chairman, and like Benhur, also served as mayor of Mandaluyong and MMDA chairman.

 Early life and education

 Abalos is the second eldest of the five children of Benjamin Abalos and Corazon de Castro.
+He was nicknamed by his grandmother after the fictional character Judah Ben-Hur.
 He attended his elementary and secondary education at Don Bosco Technical College, where he completed the latter in 1979.
 He obtained his Bachelor of Arts degree in history and political science at De La Salle University in 1982.
 He then attended Ateneo de Manila University, where he completed Bachelor of Laws degree in 1987.
 As a law student at Ateneo, he was a representative to the Student Council during his first and fourth years.
-He was admitted to the bar in 1987.
+He was admitted to the bar in 1988.

 Political career

-City Councilor of Mandaluyong (1995—1998)
+People's Law Enforcement Board; City Councilor of Mandaluyong (1995–1998)

-Abalos first served as Councilor from the 1st district of Mandaluyong from 1995 to 1998.
+In the early 1990s, Abalos served as a member of the Mandaluyong People's Law Enforcement Board (PLEB) as chaired by councilor Pablito Gahol, which served as a disciplinary authority over local police.
+Abalos was first elected councilor from the 1st district of Mandaluyong from 1995 to 1998.
 In that role, he chaired the Committee on Laws, Peace & Order and Public Safety and served on the Committee on Angara Affairs and Livelihood and Cooperatives.

-Mayor of Mandaluyong (1998—2004)
+Mayor of Mandaluyong (1998–2004)

 Abalos was first elected mayor in 1998, succeeding his father Benjamin Abalos.
-His brand of governance was credited for transforming Mandaluyong into the “Tiger City of the Philippines” in just one term of office.
-He was re-elected in 2001.
-He served as the local chief executive until 2004.
+His brand of governance was credited with transforming Mandaluyong into the "Tiger City of the Philippines" in just one term of office.
+He was re-elected in 2001, and served as the local chief executive until 2004.

-Congressman, Lone District of Mandaluyong (2004—2007)
+Congressman, Lone District of Mandaluyong (2004–2007)

 In the 2004 elections, he switched positions with a longtime political ally, Rep. Neptali Gonzales II, to become the city's lone representative to the House of Representatives of the Philippine Congress.
 Abalos served in this capacity until 2007.
 As a member of the lower house, he authored a total of 25 House bills and co-authored 54 others.
 He sponsored the biggest budget of the Philippine Sports Commission in its entire history.
 In addition, Abalos was the principal author of Republic Act No. 9397, otherwise known as the Amended Urban Development Housing Act of 1992.